Translation disclaimer (Translation disclaimer)

 It means protecting your right to live in safety, free from abuse and neglect.

-• Preventing safeguarding issues happening in the first place or intervening early to stop things getting worse.
+• Prevent safeguarding issues before they can happen or intervene early to stop things getting worse.

-• Setting up a Protection Plan to deal with situations where there is risk of abuse or where abuse may have happened.
+• Set up a Safeguarding Plan to deal with situations where there is risk of abuse or where abuse may have happened.

-• Making sure that you are not deprived of your liberty without the proper safeguards being in place.
+• Make sure you are not deprived of your liberty without the proper safeguards being in place.
 (Please see: Mental Capacity and Deprivation of Liberty below).

-• Monitoring to make sure provision of services are good quality.
+• Monitor to make sure provision of services are good quality.

-• Raising awareness on types of abuse and how safeguarding can help.
+• Raise awareness on types of abuse and how safeguarding can help.

 In Calderdale, we: